50 most popular Sherwin Williams neutral colors

 In spaces with abundant natural light, cooler neutrals like Homburg Gray (SW 7622) or Mineral Deposit (SW 7652) can help balance the warmth of the sunlight.

-Alternatively, in rooms with limited natural light, warmer neutrals such as Alabaster (SW 7008) or Fawn Brindle (SW 7640) can make the space feel cozier and brighter.
+In rooms with limited natural light, warmer neutrals such as Alabaster (SW 7008) or Fawn Brindle (SW 7640) can make the space feel cozier and brighter.

-Wood finishes work well with warm neutrals, like Versatile Gray (SW-6072), while cooler neutrals, such as Guild Grey (SW 9547), pair nicely with metallic or glass accents.
+Wood finishes work well with warm neutrals, like Versatile Gray (SW-6072).
+On the other hand cooler neutrals, such as Guild Grey (SW 9547), pair nicely with metallic or glass accents.

 Incorporating Neutrals in Various Spaces